OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ![Missing scope warning](variables-missing-environment-warning.png "width=500")

 This warning ended up being overly complex to get right.
 Consider a situation where you have a project with channels, and the channels use different lifecycles.
-We would need to check that each environment in each channel would have a value scoped to it.
+We would need to check that each environment in each channel had a value scoped to it.

-The story gets even more complex when you consider that there are a number of other ways to scope your variable values such that there will be a valid value in every possible deployment scope.
-A common way to do this is to have a single unscoped value which applies to any environments which don't have a value explicitly scoped to them.
+The story gets even more complex, when you consider there are a number of ways to scope your variable values that result in a valid value in every possible deployment scope.
+A common way to do this is to have a single unscoped value that applies to any environments that don't have a value explicitly scoped to them.
 However, there are other ways of achieving the same result.
 For example, instead of having an unscoped value, you could have a value scoped to the specific deployment steps which uses that variable.

-We ended up removing this feature before the initial release of the Variable Editor because it proved too difficult to implement in a way that did not produce a large number of false positives.
+We ended up removing this feature before the initial release of the Variable Editor because it proved too difficult to implement without producing a large number of false positives.

 ### Empty Values

-We shipped the new Variable Editor with the ability to show warnings to indicate when a variable value was empty.
+We shipped the new Variable Editor with the ability to show warnings that indicate when a variable value was empty.

 ![Empty value warning](variables-empty-value-warning.png "width=500")

-We thought that it would be rare that this is what the user actually wants to do.
-However more users that we were expecting were using empty values in valid ways.
+We thought that it would be rare that the user actually wants to do this.
+However, more users than we expected were using empty values in valid ways.
 The warning indicator ended up being a bad visual indicator for those users.
 It made them think they had done something wrong, and it also added a lot of visual noise.
 There was also no way to suppress this warning, which meant that they would be stuck forever with a useless warning.
 We still thought there was value in being able to filter to variable values that did not have a value, so we decided to just remove the warning indicator.

 ![Empty value without warning](variables-empty-value-without-warning.png "width=500")